 The Tucson Parks and Recreation Department wants to know how it can improve recreation and leisure opportunities for all of its users.

-This July the department kicks off a process of information gathering that will result in a vibrant, new five-year master plan that anticipates future needs and outlines the actions necessary to deliver high quality recreation facilities, programs and services to the Tucson area.
-Public and stakeholder input is essential and critical to the success of the master plan.
+This July the City of Tucson Parks and Recreation department kicked off a process of information gathering that will result in a five-year master plan that anticipates future needs and outlines the actions necessary to deliver high quality recreation facilities, programs and services to the Tucson area.
+Public and stakeholder input are essential and critical to the success of the master plan.